 How many grievances have you filed in the prison system?
 How many grievances have been screened out?
 In how many cases was the grievance ultimately resolved?
+Has any guard ever mistreated you because you brought a grievance?
+How?
 Have you ever been disciplined by the prison?
 Were you given a hearing?
+Was the hearing held or did you admit to the violation?
+If you held a full hearing, were you given notice of the hearing in advance?
 Did you ask to call witnesses or view evidence?
 Did the board allow your request?
 What was the result of the hearing?
 Have you ever been put in segregation or solitary confinement?
 What was the longest time spent in solitary?
 In segregation?

-Describe any physical or mental consequences of time spent in segregation/solitary:
+Describe any physical or mental consequences of time spent in segregation/solitary: Narrative:

-Narrative: